Last Updated on August 16, 2022.

-Compression is widely used in every single mix, and of course there are too many compressor VST/AU plugins out there to even count.
+Compression is widely used in every single mix, and of course, there are too many compressor VST/AU plugins out there to even count, which makes choosing one a real pain in the behind!

-This is why I’m writing this post, to give you a rough idea of which ones you should be aiming for, be it good all-rounder compressors, bus compressors, or just free ones in general that you can try out before moving on to the premium ones.
+This is why I’m writing this post, to give you a good idea of which ones you should be going for, be it good all-rounder compressors, bus compressors, or just free ones in general that you can try out before moving on to the premium ones.

 Without further ado, here are the best compressor VST/AU plugins currently available.